MetPX/sarracenia/docs/source/How2Guides/UPGRADING.rst

 *CHANGE*: polls are supposed to filter out files that are not readable by the user that is polling, using the ``permDefault`` option as a mask.
 This was not working correctly and has been fixed, but may cause polls to miss files that were previously being posted.
-If any poll configs depend on this broken behaviour, the ``permDefault`` option may need to be adjusted.
+If any poll configs depend on the old, broken behaviour, the ``permDefault`` can be set to ``000`` to allow un-readable files to be posted.

 3.02.00
 -------